einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 As always, use your "actual" _GitHub_ username in place of "yourUserName".

+When the page loads, you should see you site at your unique _GitHub_ address!

 It may not load immediately if you've just pushed your site.
 If so, wait a few minutes while the page uploads (this could take several minutes...), and then refresh your webpage.

-Now, whenever you want to make further changes to your site, run the following commands:
+So, to summarize: whenever you want to make further changes to your site, run the following commands:

 {% highlight terminal %}
 $ git status
 $ git add --all
-$ git commit -m "i changed were x, y, and z."
+$ git commit -m "i changed x, y, and z."
 $ git push origin gh-pages
 $
 {% endhighlight %}